Skip to main content

 If you are a person who values gun and property rights, then the following scenario is much easier to compare to the abortion one.
 I consider myself a classical liberal, so I created this scenario to put an end to my fence sitting.

 Say you invited a person to your home and now you want them to leave.
 They refuse, saying that you invited them here.
 The government says that no one, not you, not another human, nor the government, can forcibly remove the person.
 Do you accept the government’s ruling or do you bring out the handgun your government has also banned in the country?
 Suppose you are a law abiding citizen and don’t have a gun.
-Do you try to forcibly remove the trespassor which might result in your death or do you wait out 9 months?
+Do you try to forcibly remove the trespasser which might result in your death or do you wait out 9 months?

 Wouldn’t it be much better if you could just call someone to do it for you without the fear of legislative punishment?